MagpieBridge/InferIDE/README.md

                           5007
  -s,--socket              run in socket mode, standard port is 5007
  ```
 For editors like sublime, make sure you open the root path of your testing Java project at first, then any Java source file.
-This way the editors can notify InferIDE the project root path.
+This way the editors can notify InferIDE the project root path and execute infer from there.

 ## When is infer running?
 These are two ways how infer can be triggered by InferIDE: